Omnichord: Production

 The Suzuki Musical Instrument Corporation released the first Omnichord, the OM-27, in 1981, alongside another instrument, the Tronichord (also known as the Portachord).
 It was aimed at people without musical experience who might be intimidated by traditional keyboard instruments.

 The OM-27 featured 27 chord buttons, a strum plate, preset drum machine rhythms, controls for volume, tempo and sustain.
 It featured only one sound, "harp".
 In 1984, Suzuki released the OM-36, with 36 chord shapes, and the OM-84, with 84 chord shapes, both with an improved strum plate.

-The next model, OM-100, repositioned the strum plate to make it more comfortable to play, and added guitar, piano, banjo, jazz organ, flute, organ, chime, brass, vibraphone and synthesizer sounds.
+The next model, OM-100, repositioned the strum plate to make it more comfortable to play, and added guitar, piano, banjo, jazz organ, flute, chime, brass, vibraphone and synthesizer sounds.
 The OM-250, introduced in 1989, added a MIDI out port to enable connectivity with other electronic instruments.
 The OM-300, released in the early 1990s, added a MIDI in port, a chord sequencer, and different sounds.
 In 1999, the Suzuki rereleased the Omnichord as the Q-Chord, with a redesigned body, additional sounds, an improved speaker, and an expansion slot for song storage.

 Around the 2020s, interest in the Omnichord grew with the rise in experimental music genres and interest in older electronic instruments.
-In 2024, Suzuki announced a new model, the OM-108, with analoge circuitry, emulations of previous models, new sounds and drum presets, and the ability to play the chord buttons like a keyboard or drum pad.
+In 2024, Suzuki announced a new model, the OM-108, with analogue circuitry, emulations of previous models, new sounds and drum presets, and the ability to play the chord buttons like a keyboard or drum pad.